dpurbohadi/PiCode/README.md

 # picode-lms
-AI-supported live coding and IoT learning module integrated with Moodle LMS
+AI-supported live coding and IoT learning module integrated with Moodle LMS.

+This project is part of a research initiative focused on developing an AI-supported live coding and IoT learning module integrated with Moodle LMS.
+The aim of the research is to enhance students’ computational thinking and problem-solving skills through intelligent learning environments.
+By integrating artificial intelligence, live coding, and IoT simulations into Moodle, this project investigates how real-time AI feedback and embedded IoT interaction can improve programming comprehension and practical engineering learning outcomes.
+The system also supports performance analytics to help educators evaluate student progress based on authentic coding and device-control activities.

 **Archiceture**